|

 search for other truths.

-I, Rene Descartes, perceived that there was nothing to these
+I, Rene Descartes, perceived that there was

-demonstrations which could assure me of the existence of their object.
+which could assure me of the

-For example, supposing
+For example,

-a triangle to be given, I distinctly perceived that its
+given, I distinctly perceived that its

 three angles were necessarily